 • Work Premium Tax Credits

-Many other social benefits and social assistance programs are provided by other federal government departments and other levels of government.
-Programs administered by other federal departments include:
+Social benefits and assistance programs provided by other federal government departments and other levels of government may be affected.
+More information will be provided when it is available.

 Provincial, territorial or other local social benefit programs include income support, food, clothing and shelter, among many other programs.